ssriram1992/EPECsolve/README.md

 - [GNU make](https://www.gnu.org/software/make/) `sudo apt install make` will install GNU make on an Ubuntu machine.
 - [Boost](https://www.boost.org/) Required for logging, commandline interface to solve files etc. Can produce a boost-free version if there is significant interest.

-## Recommended but not mandatory for the algorithm.
-(Some examples might have these dependancies)
+## Recommended but not mandatory for the Algorithm.
+(Some examples might have these dependencies)
 - [Rapid JSON](http://rapidjson.org/) To export results and save example problem instances.
 - [DOxygen](http://www.doxygen.nl) Only if you need documentation. `sudo apt install doxygen ` will install DOxygen on an Ubuntu machine.